lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 }
 ```

-The `createShaderModules` method needs to be updated due to the specialization chanages:
+The `createShaderModules` method needs to be updated due to the specialization changes:

 ```java
 public class ScnRender {